openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ### VM interface IP address configuration

 We will also rely on the `IPAMClaim` CRD to provide the VM owner a way to specify the IP addresses for the UDN interface of their VMs.
+This approach can be seen as static lease allocation for the VM workload.

-This way, we do not require to update the KubeVirt API, which is something we have faced extreme resistance in the past.
+By relying on the `IPAMClaim` CRD we would not require to update the KubeVirt API, which is something we have faced extreme resistance in the past.

-Keep in mind that up to now the IPAMClaims would be created by OpenShift Virtualization directly; we need to allow the VM user to create them, specifying in its `spec` the desired IP addresses for the VM, and when creating the VM, point it to the respective `IPAMClaim` using an annotation - or label - (on the VM).
+Keep in mind that up to now the IPAMClaims would be created by OpenShift Virtualization directly; we need to allow the migration platform (i.e. MTV) to create them, specifying in its `spec` the desired IP addresses for the VM, and when creating the VM, point it to the respective `IPAMClaim` using an annotation - or label - (on the VM).
 Using a label would allow a controller to monitor which workloads are attached to an `IPAMClaim`.

-OpenShift Virtualization will see the annotation on the VM, and will proceed to the `IPAMClaim` owner reference, and template the launcher pod accordingly - with the annotation mentioned in the
+OpenShift Virtualization will see the annotation on the VM, and will proceed to set the `IPAMClaim` owner reference, and template the launcher pod accordingly, with the annotation mentioned in the
 [Persisting VM IP addresses during the migration](#persisting-vm-ip-addresses-during-the-migration) section.